Over 86,000 Arrested During El Salvador’s State of Exception

 People Arrested During El Salvador’s State of ExceptionSalvadoran Police.
 Image by: PNC El Salvador.

-The State of Exception was launched in March 2022 in response to a surge in gang-related killings that claimed 87 lives within just three days.
+The Bukele administration launched the State of Exception in March 2022 in response to a surge in gang-related killings that claimed 87 lives within just three days.

 SEE ALSO: El Salvador State of Exception; A Security Measure Implemented to Fight Gangs